-Anytime vs Any Time!
+Anytime vs. any time!
 When you come across two English words that look very similar, you might start thinking that there certainly is a very big difference that you should be aware of.
 And you’ll do the right thing if you do that.
 Thankfully, there are some words that can replace each other in a sentence without any problems.
 Anytime and any time are an example.

-Anytime vs Any Time Meaning
+Anytime vs. Any Time

 ANYTIME is an adverb that means “at any time”, and it also can be a conjunction that means “whenever”.
 ANY TIME is a phrase that has pretty much the same meaning.
 In fact, anytime as a word first appeared in the dictionaries only in the 1930s.
 Before that, in all the contexts that this word is used today, any time was used without any problems.

-- You are welcome to visit the school ANYTIME; we have an open-door policy.
+- You are welcome to visit the school anytime; we have an open-door policy.

-- The chairman may adjourn the meeting at ANY TIME.
+- The chairman may adjourn the meeting at any time.

 How to Use Anytime or Any Time Correctly?

 In most cases, any time and anytime are interchangeable.
 However, sometimes it’s logical to use the two-word version.
 For example, if you form the phrase “at any time”, you can’t spell “any time” as one word because this phrase won’t make sense with an adverb instead of a noun.
 Or, if you’re in a hurry, you will say, “I don’t have ANY TIME to spare”, not “I don’t have ANYTIME to spare”.
 The reason is the same: this sentence needs a noun, not an adverb.